-Notwithstanding the above provisions of this MOU and Exhibit 1, the District and CTA agree to meet on an as needed basis, as determined by either party, to review the funding structure of this State Improvement Grant and to determine its financial viability for each of the years of this pilot project; and if it is determined such viability is no longer present, the District and CTA will immediately enter into good faith negotiations to amend this MOU and/or Exhibit 1 to return it to being financially viable and sustainable.
-While it is the intent of both parties to maintain all aspects of this MOU over all three years of this pilot project, if the provisions of this Section are implemented and negotiations do not result in a mutual agreement on how to return this MOU and/or Exhibit 1 to being financially viable and sustainable, this MOU and Exhibit 1 will be deemed void upon receipt of written notice of one party to the other.
+Should the current grant funding cease to exist or should the funding no longer cover the costs of this agreement, the District and CTA agree to meet as determined by either party, to review the funding structure of this State Improvement Grant (SIG) and to determine its financial viability for each of the years of this Project; and if it is determined such viability is no longer present, the District and CTA will immediately enter into good faith negotiations to amend this MOU and/or Exhibit 1 to return it to being financially viable and sustainable and in the event this tannot be mutually agreed upon this MOU and Exhibit 1 will be deemed void upon receipt of written notice of one Party to the other.

-FOR THE PALM BEACH COUNTY SCHOOL DISTRICT:
+FOR THE SCHOOL DISTRICT OF PALM BEACH COUNTY:

-Dr. ian Saltzman, Transformation Schools

-Area Superintendent
+Dr. Matthew Shoemaker Area 3 Superintendent

-Van V. Ludy, Director, Labor Relations
+Van V. Ludy, Director Labor Relations

-Mark Mitchell, Director, Compensation & HR Planning
+Mark Mitchell, Director